CollaboRateMgmt/CollaboRate/README.md

    We define a microtask as the breakdown of a problem statement into 2 independent ones.
 By 'independent' we mean that the child problems refer neither to the parent nor to each other.
 We also refer to problem statements as tasks.
 So, in the context of CollaboRate there is a difference between tasks and microtasks.

    Written project requirements are tasks.
-A task is less than (say) 300 words of standard business English.
+A task is less than (say) 300 words of standard business English (2000 characters).

    The CollaboRate tool helps to perform the microtask (work breakdown of a task).
 A simple copy-paste feature eases creation of child tasks.
 We will soon provide more advanced features to check child tasks.